Skip links and keyboard navigation

 8. Publications using the data must cite the source of data.

-9. The Department of Environment, Science and Innovation reserves the right to review articles that use data from the WetlandInfo database prior to their publication.
+9. The Department of the Environment, Tourism, Science and Innovation reserves the right to review articles that use data from the WetlandInfo database prior to their publication.

 10. The sharing of scripts used by WetlandInfoinfrastructure will not be permitted.
 Users requesting data may be instructed to use some specific algorithms to scale daily data.